College of Education and Rehabilitation

 Occupational Therapy is based on the principle that people can improve their health and well-being by engaging in occupation, the dynamic process that supports an individual’s continuous adaptation.
 Occupation is self-directed, personally initiated, goal-directed and organized.
 To this extent, it is used as the central construct underlying the Occupational Therapy curriculum.
 Students work in synergy with faculty, mentors, peers and consumers to reaffirm the occupation nature of humans and the principles of utilizing occupation as therapy.

-Students with a Bachelor’s degree may apply for entry into either the MSOT or OTD program.
-It is possible for students to change their degree selection once they are enrolled.
-A student who enters the program as an MSOT candidate may request admission to the doctoral program (doctoral students also have the opportunity to request a change to the master’s program).
+Students with a Bachelor’s degree may apply for entry into either the MSOT or combined MSOT/OTD program.
+A student who enters the program as an MSOT candidate only may request admission to the doctoral program.

 Office of Admissions